TharunRaj7/breakoutExtravaganza/doc/DESIGN.md

-names of all people who worked on the project each person's role in developing the project what are the project's design goals, specifically what kinds of new features did you want to make easy to add describe the high-level design of your project, focusing on the purpose and interaction of the core classes what assumptions or decisions were made to simplify your project's design, especially those that affected adding required features describe, in detail, how to add new features to your project, especially ones you were not able to complete by the deadline

 DESIGN.md
 - Individual project by Tharun Raj Mani Raj (tm272)
 - I wanted to make it easy to add new powerups to the game.
 Since I used essentially only one class for this, I made almost all the important attributes of the game instance variables so that all the different powerup functions could access them easily.